filippo-ferrari/website/content/post/parabola-install-guide/index.md

 ---
 title: Parabola Installation Guide
-description: A recap of the commands needed to have an encryped, openRC Parabola setup.
+description: A recap of the commands needed to have an encrypted, openRC Parabola setup.
 date: 2024-02-08 00:00:00+0000
 image: parabola.jpg
 categories: